 3Fix iPad Operating System Without Data Loss

 Unfortunately, you can't do the above option if you cannot use your touch screen completely.
-After all, if your iPad isn't responding to inputs, how will you give the information to fix the issue?
+After all, if your iPad isn't responding to inputs, how will you give the information to fix the iPad touch screen not working issue?

 Well then, the software WooTechy iPhixer comes into play.
 At most cases, iPad touch screen not working is due to software bugs. iPhixer can clear iOS/iPadOS issues without factory resetting your device and clearing its storage.
 It is specifically for removing troubles without the fear of losing your data.

-Plus, there's even a free download.
-You can try to use the software to resolve iPad white and black screens, iPad screen flickering, iPad screen frozen, iPad boot loop and so on. iPhixer is helpful for any of these situations.
+Plus, there's even a free download. iPhixer is helpful for any of these situations.

 Steps to Fix iPad Touch Screen Not Working with Ease: